stennety/mywebsite/_posts/2017-04-28-ai-first-at-maxdome.md

 ![Abstracted Workflow](/images/2017-04-28-ai-first-at-maxdome/abstracted-workflow.png)

 Like you can see in the diagram, we built "connectors" (see [ai-connector-alexa](https://github.com/dragonprojects/ai-connector-alexa) and [ai-connector-apiai](https://github.com/dragonprojects/ai-connector-apiai)) which transforms the platform specific JSON formats to an internal used format for the business logic named "webhook" (see [ai-webhook-maxdome](https://github.com/dragonprojects/ai-webhook-maxdome)).
-And also the OAuth 2.0 integration got an own service named "oauth" (see [ai-oauth-maxdome](https://github.com/dragonprojects/ai-oauth-maxdome) or [directly test the deployed service](http://ai-oauth-maxdome.herokuapp.com/)), luckily both platforms supporting the same account linking concept.
+And also the OAuth 2.0 integration got an own service named "oauth" (see [ai-oauth-maxdome](https://github.com/dragonprojects/ai-oauth-maxdome)), luckily both platforms supporting the same account linking concept.

 Our learnings: